zhijieshi/cse3666/misc/rars.md

 2. Start RARS.
 On Windows, double click the jar file.

 3. Use the File/Open menu to open the example program `01-hello.s` in RARS.
 There is a nice built-in editor for editing source code directly in RARS.
+The instructions for downloading files from GitHub is in [a later section](#download-files-from-github)

 4. In order to run the code, you need to assemble the instructions, i.e., convert the instructions to machine code.
 This can be done by using menu